xaynetwork/xayn_ai/README.md

 ## Build
 To build the library you just need to run `cargo build` in the root of the project.

-To generate the dart ffi you need to run `flutter pub get` and `flutter pub ffigen` in the directory `bindings/dart`.
+To generate the dart ffi you need to run `flutter pub get` and `flutter pub run ffigen` in the directory `bindings/dart`.

 ## License